Azan10/Java-OOP-Textgame/README.md

-Clone the repository and in terminal type "javac GameApp.java" and then java GameApp.java since Main class is in GameApp.java Hope you will enjoy this game ENJOY!!!!
+Clone the repository and in terminal type "javac GameApp.java" and then java GameApp.java since Main class is in GameApp.java Hope you will enjoy this game!!!